galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 ## Receiving files using nginx

 Galaxy receives files (e.g. dataset uploads) by streaming them in chunks through the proxy server and writing the files to disk.
 However, this again ties up the Galaxy process. nginx can assume this task instead and as an added benefit, speed up uploads.
-This is accomplished through the use of nginx\_upload\_module, a 3rd-party nginx module.
+This is accomplished through the use of `nginx\_upload\_module`, a 3rd-party nginx module.

-To enable it, you must first [download](http://www.grid.net.ru/nginx/upload.en.html), compile and install nginx\_upload\_module.
+To enable it, you must first [download](http://www.grid.net.ru/nginx/upload.en.html), compile and install `nginx\_upload\_module`.
 This means recompiling nginx.
 Once done, add the necessary directives to `nginx.conf`:

 ```
 #!highlight nginx